Zed vs Cursor

 Best for: AI IDE, agentic coding, multi-repo, PR review, parallel agents

 OverviewZed 1.0 launched April 29, 2026 after five years of development.
-Run multiple AI agents in parallel across codebase sections, with Business plan for org-wide AI governance.Cursor 3.4 + Composer 2.5 (Kimi K2.5): agentic dev environments, multi-repo, Dockerfile provisioning, parallel agents.
-Composer 2.5 hits ~63% SWE-Bench at $0.50/task — matching Claude Opus 4.7 at 14× lower cost.
-BugBot moves to usage-based billing June 2026.
+Run multiple AI agents in parallel across codebase sections, with Business plan for org-wide AI governance.Cursor 3.4 with Composer 2.5: an agentic dev environment with multi-repo, parallel agents and Dockerfile provisioning.
+Composer 2.5 hits ~63% SWE-Bench at $0.50/task — near Claude Opus 4.8 quality at a fraction of the cost.

 PricingFreemiumFreemium